 - Meditate or quietly focus on your breathing

 - Read a book or write in a journal

 - Get a massage or other spa treatment

 Remember that taking care of yourself is just not for pregnancy.
 Stress is unhealthy for anyone.
 Continue to work on reducing stress and treating yourself kindly after the baby is born.
 A mom who takes care of herself, eats well, exercises and takes time to unwind will have a happier, healthier life.

 Our Healthy Pregnancy book offers additional information on stress during pregnancy and many other topics to help you have a healthy pregnancy.
-For more information on stress during pregnancy, visit March of Dimes.
+For more information on stress during pregnancy, visit Psychology Today.
 Contact your care provider if you have questions or concerns about your health.

 Disclaimer: All content provided is for educational and informational purposes only, and should not be construed as medical advice.
 These statements are not intended to diagnose, treat, cure or prevent any disease and no alterations in diet should be taken solely on the contents of this website.
 Consult your physician on any topics regarding your health and diet.
 Plumtree Baby, LLC does not assume any liability for the information contained herein, be it direct, indirect, consequential, special, exemplary or other damages.